 You are reliant on the success of your brand.
 When your brand suffers, you and your business suffer as well.
 As a graphic designer and branding specialist, I work with businesses to ensure that this doesn’t happen.

 You can have the best product in the world, but if the branding just isn’t right, you might as well be trying to run a marathon with a concrete slab chained to your back.
-The following is a short introduction into understanding your brand, from the perspective of an expert.
+The following is a short introduction to understanding your brand, from the perspective of an expert.

 To give you an example, let’s say you’re starting a financial planning business targeting young couples and newlyweds.
 Now let’s say that your favourite colour is red.
 You may well want to make red the primary colour in your business’s colour palette.
-You justify it with with the romantic connotations and your personal feelings towards the colour.
+You justify it with the romantic connotations and your personal feelings towards the colour.
 A good graphic designer, however, will strongly advise that you not do that.

 Understanding the target market